 - compliance strategies to minimize the risk of enforcement actions;

-- ongoing civil and or criminal enforcement actions under the Clean Air Act, the Clean Water Act, and the Resource Conservation and Recovery Act and;
+- civil and or criminal enforcement investigations and actions under the Clean Air Act, the Clean Water Act, CERCLA, and the Resource Conservation and Recovery Act and;

 - innovative approaches to resolving remediation and natural resource damages liabilities arising from contaminated sites.

-Before joining the firm, Mr. Gross worked for 17 years in the Environmental Enforcement Section of the DOJ, where he was heavily involved in some of the most significant environmental litigation of the 1980s and 1990s.
-As Chief of the Section for five years, Mr. Gross was intimately involved in setting and implementing the federal government’s environmental enforcement policies and priorities.
+Before joining the firm, Joel worked for 17 years in the Environmental Enforcement Section of the DOJ, where he was heavily involved in some of the most significant environmental litigation of the 1980s and 1990s.
+As Chief of the Section for five years, Joel was intimately involved in setting and implementing the federal government’s environmental enforcement policies and priorities.
 His responsibilities included the entire range of federal environmental enforcement litigation, including cases under Superfund, the Clean Air Act, the Clean Water Act, the Resource Conservation and Recovery Act, and the Safe Drinking Water Act.

-- Large manufacturing company as lead defense counsel in connection with an EPA-state multifacility national enforcement initiative under RCRA.
+- Large manufacturing company as lead defense counsel in connection with the resolution of an EPA-state multifacility national enforcement initiative under RCRA.

 - Chapter 11 Debtor in the negotiation with State regulators of an innovative resolution of claims with respect to long-term care and responsibility for a hazardous waste landfill under which the landfill was transferred to a trust funded to address long-term care of the facility.